Infanta White Noflin

 I am the first Registered Play Therapist (RPT #T3141) with the Association of Play Therapy on the Mississippi Gulf Coast.
 To become a Registered Play Therapist, Master’s level therapists must have earned at least 2,000 hours of supervised clinical experience, 500 hours of supervised play therapy experience, 150 clock hours of play therapy specific education, and be licensed by the state board of practice.
 My advanced training in play therapy at the Child Advocacy and Play Therapy Institute (CAPTI) and my Specialist degree in Play Therapy both allowed me the opportunity to be able to go above and beyond these minimum requirements, and I am committed to obtaining additional continuing education each year through workshops and professional conferences.

+Additionally, I currently serve on the board for the Mississippi Association for Play Therapy.
 I am also a Mississippi Licensed Professional Counselor (LPC #2104) and National Certified Counselor (NCC #340021).

 Services and Fees: